|

 Times for a journalist or news editor position; I was very happy with the attention

-the press release received, so I thought I'd pass on some tips to our
+the press release received, so I thought I'd pass on some tips about format

 visitors and subscribers.